An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Related work and novelty

 Extensive research about the application of DRL in building energy control and HVAC can be found in recent literature reviews, such as \cite{vazquez2019a,yu2021,wang2020b,han2019,leitao2020,mason2019,rajasekhar2020,zhang2018b,yang2020,mocanu2018}, where several applications, perspectives, and objectives within this field are summarized and studied in detail.

-Focused on the DRL solutions being used, we find many applications of well-established algorithms, such as Deep Q-Networks (DQN) \cite{lissa2021,yoon2019,gupta2021,sakuma2020}, Deep Deterministic Policy Gradient (DDPG) \cite{gao2020,zou2020}, or actor-critic methods \cite{morinibu2019,wang2017}.
+Focused on the DRL methods being used, we find many applications of well-established algorithms, such as Deep Q-Networks (DQN) \cite{lissa2021,yoon2019,gupta2021,sakuma2020}, Deep Deterministic Policy Gradient (DDPG) \cite{gao2020,zou2020}, or actor-critic methods \cite{morinibu2019,wang2017}.
 However, we share the opinion of Biemann et al. \cite{biemann2021} on the current situation in this field: (1) the widespread use of DQN ---instead of more modern algorithms such as Twin Delayed DDPG (TD3), Soft Actor-Critic (SAC) or Proximal Policy Optimization (PPO)--- in this continuous control problem could be hindering significant progress; and (2) these are generally isolated implementations that compare the performance of the chosen algorithm against a simplistic baseline and solve specific problems in well-delimited domains.
 In fact, there is little work benchmarking multiple DRL algorithms under standard conditions, as is common in other fields of machine learning \cite{vazquez2019a,wolfle2020,islam2017}.

-One of the few exceptions is the work by Biemann et al. \cite{biemann2021}, which develops a comparison between different DRL algorithms in the Datacenter\footnote{\url{https://github.com/NREL/EnergyPlus/blob/develop/testfiles/2ZoneDataCenterHVAC_wEconomizer.idf}} environment.
-This is a well-known and commonly used test scenario in DRL-based HVAC control \cite{moriyama2018,zhang2019b}, in which the objective is the management of temperature setpoints and fan mass flow rates of a data center divided into two zones.
+One of the few exceptions is the aforementioned work by Biemann et al. \cite{biemann2021}, which develops a comparison between different DRL algorithms in a two-zone data center\footnote{\url{https://github.com/NREL/EnergyPlus/blob/develop/testfiles/2ZoneDataCenterHVAC_wEconomizer.idf}} environment.
+This is a well-known and commonly used test scenario in DRL-based HVAC control \cite{moriyama2018,zhang2019b}, in which the objective is the management of temperature setpoints and fan mass flow rates of a data center.
 Specifically, the algorithms they compared were SAC, TD3, PPO, and Trust Region Policy Optimization (TRPO), evaluating energy savings, thermal stability, robustness, and data efficiency.
 Their results revealed the predominance of off-policy algorithms and, specifically, SAC, achieving consumption reductions of approximately 15\% while guaranteeing comfort and data efficiency.
 Finally, the robustness was remarkable when the DRL algorithms were trained using different weather models, which increased their generalization and adaptability.